 Increasingly, regional and national retail chains are facing anemic sales figures in their “brick and mortar” stores.
 Even when overall performance is in line with industry trends, with online sales growth at approximately 15% annually, retailers still struggle to get people into and spending at their physical locations.
-Two promising technologies can help retailers boost in-store engagement and sales: Geofences and Bluetooth low energy beacons.
+Geofence marketing technology powered by Bluetooth low energy beacons can help retailers boost in-store engagement and improve offline sales.

-Use customers’ mobile devices to increase store traffic and sales
+Geofence marketing: pinging mobile devices to increase store traffic

 Every modern smartphone has a Bluetooth transceiver that supports BLE (Bluetooth Low Energy) protocol, and has built-in, high-accuracy location services.
 This means that a user’s mobile device can be tracked, enabling retailers to, for example, broadcast a message when said user comes near their store.
 This capability allows retailers to engage their customers in a personal and meaningful way, while they are in the physical proximity to make a purchase.

 - Doesn’t work when a user is indoors.

 - Doesn’t work when a user is surrounded by tall buildings.

 - Heavily impacts battery life.